 0 will completely disable telemetry reporting.

-If you are a Linux/MacOs users you should run:
+If you are a Linux/MacOs user, you should run:

-If you are Windows users you should run:
+If you are a Windows user, you should run:

 Why reporting telemetry#

-Anonymous telemetry information enable us to continously improve the product and detect recurring problems to better serve all users.
+Anonymous telemetry information enables us to continuously improve the product and detect recurring problems to better serve all users.
 We collect aggregated information about general usage and errors.
-We do NOT collect any information of users’ data records, datasets, or metadata information.
+We do NOT collect any information on users’ data records, datasets, or metadata information.

 We do not collect any piece of information related to the source data you store in Argilla.
 We don’t identify individual users.
 Your data does not leave your server at any time: